All Episodes

 Strzok said it.

-No evidence of any Trump Russia collusion.
+No evidence of any Trump-Russia collusion.

 The only one that colluded, well, two people.

-You got the congenital liar, compromised congenital liar Adam Schiff, and all his lies that he told the American people, and then Hillary Clinton's bought and paid for dirty Russian disinformation dossier, used as as fraud on a Pfizer court for their attempt to help elect Hillary, defeat Donald Trump, but the insurance plan was in place.
+And then Hillary Clinton's bought and paid for dirty Russian disinformation dossier used as fraud on a FISA court for their attempt to help elect Hillary defeat Donald Trump, but the insurance plan was in place.

 And they came pretty damn close, sadly.